YangPiCui/3DPrinterCalibrationAndTuning/DoogellVegaWithPLA/README.md

 In a multi-parameter optimization, if one parameter changes, multiple other parameters have to change, too.
 For example, if we change the layer height, the print speed and the flow rate both have to change (in an unpredictable manner) to ensure the same print accuracy.
 Fixing as many parameters as possible upfront would simply the optimization.

-## Part 0: Calibraten and Optimize Independent Parameters
+## Part 0: Calibrate and Optimize Independent Parameters
 ### Level the Bed
 First level the bed to the hotend with the paper method.
 Make sure both the hotend and the bed are at printing temperatures.
 Use default values for this.
 Next, level the whole printer with a bubble leveler placed on the bed.